carpentries/instructor-training/_episodes/20-carpentries.md

 institution, [visit this website for more information on centrally-organized workshops](http://www.datacarpentry.org/workshops-host/) and this website for more information about [self-organized workshops](http://www.datacarpentry.org/self-organized-workshops/).

-Policies related to instructor training and workshops for both Software Carpentry and Data Carpentry can be found [here](https://github.com/carpentries/policies).
+Policies related to instructor training and workshops for both Software Carpentry and Data Carpentry can be found in [the policies repository](https://github.com/carpentries/policies).
 Please be sure to read through the [instructor no-show policy](https://github.com/carpentries/policies/blob/master/instructor-no-show-policy.md) before signing up for your first workshop.

 ### Materials